apache/mxnet/docs/tutorials/gluon/mnist.md

 - Get a minibatch of `inputs` and `labels` from the `train_loader`.
 - Feed the `inputs` to the network, producing `outputs`.
 - Compute the minibatch `loss` value by comparing `outputs` to `labels`.
-- Backpropagate the gradients to update the network parameters by calling `loss.backward()`.
+- Use backpropagation to compute the gradients of the loss with respect to each of the network parameters by calling `loss.backward()`.
+- Update the parameters of the network according to the optimizer rule with `trainer.step(batch_size=inputs.shape[0])`.
 - Print the current accuracy over the training data, i.e., the fraction of correctly classified training examples.

 ```python